jeremeamia/super_closure/README.md

 1. For any variables used by reference (e.g., `function () use (&$vars, &$like, &$these) {…}`), the references are not maintained after serialization.
 The only exception to this is recursive closure references.
-2. If you have two closures defined on a single line (you shouldn't do this anyway), you will not be able to serialize either one since it is ambiguous which closure's code should be parsed (they are anonymous functions after all).
+2. If you have two closures defined on a single line (why would you do this anyway?), you will not be able to serialize either one since it is ambiguous which closure's code should be parsed (they are _anonymous_ functions after all).
 3. **Warning**: The `eval()` function is required to unserialize the closure.
   This functions is considered dangerous by many, so you will have to evaluate what precautions you may need to take when using this library.
 You should only unserialize closures retrieved from a trusted source, otherwise you are opening yourself up to code injection attacks.
-It is a good idea to encrypt or sign serialized closures if you plan on storing or transporting them.
+It is a good idea sign serialized closures if you plan on storing or transporting them.
+Read the **Signing Closures** section below for details on how to do this.

 ### Analyzers